cazzlewazzle89/GROND/README.md

 # GROND: Genome-derived Ribosomal OperoN Database
 ### A quality-checked and publicly available database of full-length 16S-ITS-23S rRNA operon sequences
 #### (Formerly FANGORN)
-This repository makes available the scripts used to build the GROND databases described in our [preprint](https://doi.org/10.1101/2022.10.04.509801) and available for download [here](https://zenodo.org/records/10889037).
+This repository makes available the scripts used to download or build the GROND databases described in our [preprint](https://doi.org/10.1101/2022.10.04.509801) and available for download [here](https://zenodo.org/records/10889037).

 Please get in touch if you have any comments, issues, or suggestions for improvements.

 I plan to update the database in line with each major GTDB release.
+If I am behind the times and don't have a database for the latest GTDB release then let me know by posting an issue.

 ## Quick Links
 [Database Download](https://github.com/cazzlewazzle89/GROND#database-download)